 ENTRY FEES: Registered senior riders will get entry fees pegged at 2018 prices i.e. £10 per night.
 There is a reduction if you buy a card giving you five pre-entries: this will be £40 for five races.
 You will be able to buy this at sign-on and it will have to be endorsed by the sign-on team each time you ride.
 It will not be transferable between riders.

 There is also no change on 2018 for under-16 entries and families.
 Senior riders who are not registered will have an entry fee of £15.

 In 2019 Halesowen Friday Night Track League will take place from May 3 to August 16, starting at 7.05pm.
 Sign-on will close at 6.50pm.
 The changing rooms will be open from 6.20pm and track will be open for riders to warm-up from 6.45pm.
 Prize presentation night yet to be scheduled.

-Accreditation sessions: yet to be scheduled.
+Accreditation sessions: these will be done within our existing coaching evenings on Tuesdays and Wednesdays.
 Please contact firstname.lastname@example.org or email@example.com for more details.